Ekonavi/ekonavi-adr-docs/_adr/adr-001-Architecture-Goals.md

 * UX Clarity
 > Simple UX with large texts and large clickable areas will be utilized.
 Long processes will be broken down into steps that fit well within a single mobile screen.
 Help and tool tips should be available on all screens.

+* Community Building
+> Ease of use and user engagement are high priorities.
+Build upon current user-base, offering a better UX and new features.

 ### Options Considered
 Specifics covered in ADR 002-006